fastbike/DipTrace/README.md

 # DipTrace
-Component and packages for use with DipTrace PCB layout software
+Custom component and patterns for use with DipTrace PCB layout software